Skip to Main Content

 Give Your Bird the Flavor it Deserves

-This guide will help you understand all the basics of cooking a Thanksgiving turkey on a Traeger grill.
+This guide will help you understand all the basics of cooking a Traeger Thanksgiving turkey on a Traeger grill.
 We’ll cover choosing how much turkey to make, thawing your turkey, turkey cook time and temps, and different methods for preparing your turkey on a Traeger.

 NumberOfPeople1